PmGameiro/DjangoProject/README.md

-# Example of a project in django with some environment segregation gimmicks
+# Draft of a project in django with some environment segregation gimmicks

 In the core folder is where the main development happened.